-People have rejected the BJP's 'divisive politics': Amarinder Singh on Jharkhand poll results
+People have rejected BJP's 'divisive politics': Amarinder Singh on Jharkhand poll results

 Chandigarh, Dec 23: Punjab Chief Minister Amarinder Singh on Monday hailed the Jharkhand Assembly poll results and said the people have rejected the BJP's "divisive politics".